-Accident Reporting - Contracting Officer
+Reporting Procedures - Contracting Officer

-The contracting officer shall notify the host activity of any WHE accident upon notification by the contractor and provide the Navy Crane Center by e-mail (m_nfsh_ncc_accident@navy.mil) of an accident involving a fatality, in-patient hospitalization, overturned crane, collapsed boom, or any other major damage to the crane or adjacent property as soon as possible, preferably within 8 hours of notification by the contractor.
-For all other accidents, notify the Navy Crane Center as soon as practical but no later than three working days after the accident.
+The contracting officer shall:

+- Notify the host activity of any WHE accident upon notification by the contractor - Provide the Navy Crane Center and the host activity a copy of every accident report, regardless of severity, upon receipt from the contractor - Notify the Navy Crane Center of any accident involving a fatality, inpatient hospitalization, overturned crane, collapsed boom, or any other major damage to the crane, load, or adjacent property as soon as possible, preferably within 8 hours of notification by working days after the accident.
 The contracting officer shall provide the Navy Crane Center and host activity a copy of every accident and near miss report, regardless of severity, upon receipt from the contractor.

-When the contracting office is not in the local area, the contracting officer shall designate a local representative to ensure compliance with the above requirements.
 The contracting officer or designated weight handling representative shall sign all crane and rigging accident and near miss reports to indicate that they are satisfied that the contractor's investigation and corrective action are sufficient.